 - It's soft and light.

 - It easy to make once you've got the hang of it.

 - It tastes and looks like an actual naan, not like some gf flatbread that's shaped like a naan.

 - It's soy-free and it can be made with nut-free yogurt, so almost anyone with any dietary restriction can eat it.

-What gluten-free flour works best for naan?
+What gluten-free flour works best for the gf naan?

 I wanted the flavors to be very much like those in a regular naan, so I chose to use just plain gluten-free all purpose flour.
 The one I have in my pantry is King Arthur Measure for Measure.
 To help bind the dough and make it easier to work with I also used a couple of tablespoons of tapioca starch.

 Can I make the gluten-free naan without yeast?

 You can make this naan with yeast or you can make it yeast free.
 I think the yeasted version tastes and feels more like an authentic naan, so I strongly recommend it.
 You do need to give the yeasted dough about an hour and a half to rise.
 So if you're in a rush you can make this without yeast and instead use baking powder and baking soda for the leavening.